 - Plat of the Subdivision

 - Plat of the Property

 - FIRMette (P&D can assist with this)

 Is your Property in the Special Flood Hazard Area (Floodplain)?

 View floodplain information for your property from the FEMA Map Service Center: Search By Address at https://msc.fema.gov/portal/search, Georgia Map Program at www.georgiadfirm.com or find flood information for your property from Augusta's GISMap website, http://gismap.augustaga.gov/augustajs.

 Flood Hazard Mitigation Plan

 The Flood Hazard Mitigation Plan was developed because of a growing concern about the impact of floods on people and property in Augusta.
 The Plan also helps the City qualify to receive grant funds under federal mitigation grant programs.
+The Plan: